Buildings Sector (main)

 Finding Components Energy Use

-Finally, we consider building occupants' behavioral responses to higher or lower energy prices.
+We next consider building occupants' behavioral responses to higher or lower energy prices.
 We first determine the change in cost of the fuel that would be needed to run all components at "potential" - that is, before the influence of behavioral response to prices.
 (This refers to changes in how buildings and appliances are used, not changes in what products are purchased.
 Price-based changes in what products are purchased are handled by a different section of this page, discussed above.)
 This is challenging, because the component electrification policy shifted a certain amount of energy use between fuel types (and our elasticities for building service demand with respect to energy cost are disaggregated by fuel type).
 If we simply compare the BAU and policy cases when the component electrification policy is enabled, it would appear that more electricity was required and less other fuels were required to provide the same services, when what actually happened is that the quantity of services provided by components that use each fuel type has changed.

 Accordingly, we construct a "Hypothetical BAU" case that considers what the energy use of components would have been in the BAU case if only the component electrification policy were to act upon that case.
 First, we apply the electrification policy to the BAU New Components Energy Use, as shown in the following screenshot:

 We find the percentage change in fuel cost between these two cases.
 Then we combine the percent change in energy cost of operating components with an "Elasticity of Building Service Demand wrt Energy Cost" to obtain a percentage change in energy use by building components due to price-demand feedbacks.
 This is different from the similar elasticity above, which applied only to new components, because that elasticity affects which types of components were purchased and installed.
-This elasticity affects all components (not just new components), and effects are recalculated each year based on energy cost per unit area- you do not "lock in" lower or higher energy use for the lifetime of a component that was just purchased.
+This elasticity affects all components (not just new components), and effects are recalculated each year based on energy cost per unit area -- you do not "lock in" lower or higher energy use for the lifetime of a component that was just purchased.
 See the next screenshot for the relevant structure:

 Distributed Solar PV Calculations

 We sum the total capacity in the BAU case with the distributed solar PV capacity caused by policies to find the total distributed capacity (of each power source) in the policy case.
-We subtract out the BAU electricity source capacity (of each source) and multiply by the distributed solar capacity factor to convert the change in capacity to a change in output.
+We subtract out the BAU electricity source capacity (of each source) and multiply by the distributed source capacity factor to convert the change in capacity to a change in output.
 Note that although these calculations could be simpler if we only wanted to obtain the change in output from distributed solar, we use the variables "Distributed Electricity Source Capacity" and "Change in Output from Distributed Sources" as outputs (e.g. on the "Web Application Support Variables" tab) and as inputs on the "Electricty Supply - Main" tab, so we need to calculate them explicitly, as shown below:

 Outputs

-This page was last updated in version 1.1.4.
+This page was last updated in version 4.0.4.